-The reverse side of the $10 Indian Gold Eagles depicts an eagle standing on a bundle of arrows and an olive branch.
+The reverse side of the Indian Head Eagles depicts an eagle standing on a bundle of arrows and an olive branch.
 “E PLURIBUS UNUM” is inscribed to the right of the eagle's head and “IN GOD WE TRUST” appears to the left of the eagle's breast (from 1908 on).
 The image near the top of the page shows a coin from 1932 that has the motto on its reverse.
-Click here to see the reverse of a 1907 coin without motto.
-The coin's denomination (“TEN DOLLARS”) and “UNITED STATES OF AMERICA” is inscribed along the lower and upper edge of the coin.
-Indian Gold Eagles that were minted in San Francisco (mint mark: S) or Denver (mint mark: D) contain a mint mark next to the bundle of arrows.
-However, coins that were minted at the main Philadelphia branch of the United States Mint don't have any mint mark.

-A unique feature of $10 Indian Gold Eagles is the coin's edge which features either 46 or 48 raised stars (from 1912 on), representing the number of American states at that time.
+The coin edge of the $10 Indian Gold Eagle is unique in that it features either 46 or 48 raised stars (from 1912 on), representing the number of American states at that time.